ioctaptceb/JS-test/README.md

 Jasmine is a standard js testing library, that provides basic assertion methods and is heavily based on Rspec, making it a perfect fit in a ruby environment.
 Jasmine requires a task runner and several other depencancies, or can be run in a browser

+#### Observations
+- does not give a detailed view on which tests run, and does not have a default verbose mode.
+Which is quite unfortunate, as I would like to be able to see what tests exist in the suite when I run them
-Jasmine cannot be run from the local project without the path (ie ./node_modules/jasmine/bin/jasmine.js) Jasmine can be run if globally installed, but is better when it is locally installed Jasmine requires initialization.
+- cannot be run from the local project without the path (ie ./node_modules/jasmine/bin/jasmine.js)
+- can be run if globally installed, but is better when it is locally installed
+- requires initialization.
+- Gives accurate error message when comparing two objects: `Expected Point({ x: 50, y: 50 }) to be Object({ x: 50, y: 50 })`

 Basic config
 ```